haditim/dotfiles/README.md

 - Rainbow Brackets

 ### keymaps
 I like to use the IntelliJ Idea with IdeaVim enabled.
 However, what is very annoying, is that one cannot easily fix all the keybinding conflicts between IdeaVim and the IDE itself.
 There are several ways to avoid keystroke conflicts: modify ideavimrc to reflect key shortcut which do not overlap with IDE's and modifying keybindings of the IDE.
 The former is difficults since all of the actions are not known (e.g. I could not find Git Commit action to bind to any key) and the latter is very time consuming, one should also be able to know a minimum of default keybindings for the IDE in case one sits at a computer with no IdeaVim and settings available to them.
 To work around this issue, I wrote a small python code which goes through the default keybindings settings and adds a `first-keystroke` of your liking to it.
 Then for example if you want to use open recent files popup, you need to press ctrl-z + ctrl-e if you set the `FIRST_STROKE = 'ctrl z'` instead of default `ctrl-e` which conflicts with Vim's page down.
-To use the script, download the default keystrokes from [IntelliJ Community Edition source code](https://github.com/JetBrains/intellij-community/tree/282253b8ee888b51c0e8f63f44d9d4ecae9c19d2/platform/platform-resources/src/keymaps "keybindings from IntelliJ source code") (use `$default.xml`) and runt the following with variables changed:
+To use the script, download the default keystrokes from [IntelliJ Community Edition source code](https://github.com/JetBrains/intellij-community/tree/282253b8ee888b51c0e8f63f44d9d4ecae9c19d2/platform/platform-resources/src/keymaps "keybindings from IntelliJ source code") (use `$default.xml`) and run the following with variables changed accordingly:

 ``` python
 #!/usr/bin/env python3